autopi-io/documentation/docs/getting_started/autopi_canfd_pro_casing/index.md

 ![Register Device](/img/getting_started/getting_started/register_device.png)

-- **Unit ID**: This is the number on the side of your device.
-You can also find it in the. document attached in the email you received when the device was shipped.
+- **Unit ID**: This is the number on the side of your casing.
+You can also find it in the document attached in the email you received when the device was shipped.
 - **Vehicle Information**: Optionally include the make, model and year of the vehicle.
 - **Vehicle Type**: Choose the type of vehicle (ICE, Battery [Electric Vehicle](https://www.autopi.io/hardware/autopi-mini), Hybrid [Electric Vehicle](https://www.autopi.io/hardware/autopi-mini), or Plug-in Hybrid [Electric Vehicle](https://www.autopi.io/hardware/autopi-mini)).